Jordan-Dennis/Miyake/To Do's.md

 instead of using local namespaces.
  - I want to have a plot that places things into quadrants based on the speed and the accuracy
- - I first need to look into how to measure the accuracy of the result using an assymptotic behaviour of the RK45 solver as the time step is reduced
  - I need to work on the comparison of accuracy using the median
+   - medians are calculated for each time step.
+Now I want to use the MAE error although I also have the right information to use the RMSE error.
+I think I will go with the varience for ease of use
  - Lower priority is fixing Github
  - So I want to use GadFly as it is similar to ggplot
+ - Fix the local declarations

 # Plan
  - function to multithread solvers in batches (yet to come)
- - write a function to compare the accuracy
  - Let's get the basic plot going
  - Also need to call multiple times to oget a measure of the speeed
  - Thinking of refactoring so that all calls to user defined functions happen in main().
 I just like this style a little more. (more thought)
- - That fucking equilibrium

 # Goals